celulaproject/celula/README.md

 The repositoryUrl variable is optional, if you specify one, the following steps will be taken:
  - `git clone <repositoryUrl> repo && cd repo && npm install && npm start`
  - Port 80 and 443 are available for the NodeJS process.

+The machineType must be one of [the available types in GCE](https://cloud.google.com/compute/docs/machine-types). f1-micro is not accepted.

+The zone if provided must be one of [the available zones in GCE](https://cloud.google.com/compute/docs/regions-zones/regions-zones).

+The vmName if provided must be 1-63 characters long and match the regular expression [a-z]([-a-z0-9]*[a-z0-9])? which means the first character must be a lowercase letter, and all following characters must be a dash, lowercase letter, or digit, except the last character, which cannot be a dash.